alunperkins/holdall/README.md

  - /home/pictures

 Which ensures that "/home/pictures" is kept in sync with the folder "/home/personal/pictures" on his laptop.

-Have a look at the diagram for this example - it's the image file.

 Running holdall
 -----------